Wednesday, August 10, 2011

 Jean Pucelle, Martyrdom of Saint Lawrence

-From Breviary of Charles V
+From the Breviary of Charles V

 French (Paris), c.
 1364-1370